lizzie102938/Skill_Up_Project/README.md

 <h2 align="center">Teach your skills, earn points and learn new skills for free</h2>

 This application was built for our final project at the Le Wagon bootcamp in Berlin, March 2022.
-With this application we used Ruby on Rails, Javascript, Stimulus, PostreSQL, CSS, HTML, and SASS. 💻 Take a look! http://www.skill-up.xyz/
+With this application we used Ruby on Rails, Javascript, Stimulus, PostreSQL, CSS, HTML, SASS and deployed it to Heroku. 💻 Take a look! http://www.skill-up.xyz/

 <h4>🤝 The Team</h4>
 • <a href="https://www.github.com/lizzie102938" target="_blank">Lizzie Lerwill</a>